 Collection: Twig samples should be collected during the dormant season (November-April) when the buds are mature.
-Twig samples must be at least 6 inches long including the terminal end, contain buds.
-Leaves must be removed.
+Twig samples must be at least 6 inches long including the terminal end, contain buds, be in good condition, and not include any leaves or petioles.
 Any side branches should be trimmed to less than 1".

 All collection must be done by the exhibitor.

 Mounting: Twigs must be mounted on a display board.
 Any method, e.g. wire, glue, tape, staples, plastic bags, may be used to mount twigs, but be sure all their features can be clearly identified.
 Be sure to cut the non-terminal end at a slant so the pith can be seen.

 Labeling The label for each sample must include: